patrickbrett/collatz/README.md

 2. If the number is odd, triple it and add one.
 3. Repeat until the result is 1.

 This has been shown to work for every number up to around 10^20, more than the number of grains of sand on Earth.
-However, nobody can prove that it works for *all* numbers, and so it remains a conjecture.
+However, despite how apparently simple it is, nobody can prove that it works for *all* numbers, and so it remains a conjecture.

 The interactive demo shows that every number in the range tested (1 to 100) clearly follows this rule - following the arrows from any point, every number eventually reaches back to 1.